 Rocking or Twisting mode

 As stated above, the energy of the strings is moving at right angles to the direction you want the top to move, so when a string is plucked the easiest action for the bridge on a fixed bridge instrument is to twist the top.
 I call this the rocking mode and it is responsible for most of the treble in steel string and classical designs.
 The ukulele uses it to great effect converting very low string tension into fairly high volume.
 It's good point is that it is an efficient way to produce sound.
-It's bad point is that involves pushing one side of the bridge up and the other side down at the same time which cancels out some of the air pressure that produces audible sound.
+It's bad point is that it involves pushing one side of the bridge up and the other side down at the same time which cancels out some of the air pressure that produces audible sound.
 This effect is called phase cancellation, and it results in the loss of volume in some frequencies.
 Changing the amount of tension at the front and back of the bridge helps to reduce sound loss because the two areas want to move at different speeds.
 That is why classical guitars have a fan structure with a tighter area above the bridge.

 A Luciano Borges guitar (above) showing how the braces make the area above the bridge tighter than the area below to reduce phase cancellation and channel some of the energy into the second phase mode.